janmaru/mahamudra-tapper/README.md

         Assert.That(productId, Is.GreaterThan(0));
         context.Commit();
 ```
-- Persistence can be wrapped with any CQRS pattern
+- Persistence can be wrapped with any CQRS pattern.
 _MediatR it's a way of implementing CQRS.
 It's not the only way.
 And probably is not even implementing the mediator pattern._
 ```csharp
         var brand  = await _handler.Send(